Fabien Lemoine: Club career

 Lemoine made his professional league debut for Rennes on 13 January 2008, he made a total of 18 league appearances during his first season.
 Lemoine joined Saint-Étienne in 2011 and remained at the club for six years.
 In 2017, Lemoine joined Ligue 2 club Lorient.
 The club was promoted to top-flight Ligue 1 for the 2020-2021 season.

 Lemoine left Lorient on 26 August 2022, one of four players to do so that day, alongside Houboulang Mendes, Jérôme Hergault and Jérémy Morel.
 In September 2022 he signed for Versailles.

+On 18 July 2023, Lemoine announced his retirement from football.